Julien-R44/adoscope/README.md

 After installing Adoscope, you will find the main configuration file in `app/adoscope.ts`.
 Each of the configuration options has a description of its purpose.

 ### Data Pruning
-Without pruning, the telescope_entries table can accumulate records very quickly.
+Without pruning, the `adoscope_entries` table can accumulate records very quickly.
 To mitigate this, you should schedule the `adoscope:prune` Ace command to run daily.
 Since AdonisJS does not (yet?) have a built-in Scheduler, you can do this by using a simple cronjob, or using [adonis5-scheduler](https://github.com/reg2005/adonis5-scheduler).

 By default, all entries older than 24 hours will be pruned.
-You may use the `hours` option when calling the command to determine how long to retain Telescope data.
+You may use the `hours` option when calling the command to determine how long to retain Adoscope data.
 For example, the following command will delete all records created over 48 hours ago:
 ```
 node ace adoscope:prune --hours=48
 ```